berserk207/lytgis/docs/gitstarter.rst

 Using Tortoisegit
 ~~~~~~~~~~~~~~~~~

+- Go to any folder.
+Right-click and then select "Git Clone".

 .. figure:: _static/tgclone1.png
     :align: center

+- Provide the URL of the repository to be cloned. (e.g. git@rsds.rarejob.com:app-ph/deborah.git).
+Don't forget to select the private key you generated earlier as well.
+It has a *.ppk file extension.

 .. figure:: _static/tgclone2.png
     :align: center

+- Upon clicking the "Ok" button, the cloning will start and you will see a message similar to one shown below.

 .. figure:: _static/tgclone3.png
     :align: center

+- You will now see that the repository has been cloned successfully in the path you provided.

 .. figure:: _static/tgclone4.png
     :align: center